Eghamarian/sociotherapy/_short/13_gender.md

 <br><br>
 <div align="center">

-- Honey!
+- Honey!<br>
-- Yeah?
+- Yeah?<br>
-- We need to change our car.
+- We need to change our car.<br>
-- And get what instead?
+- And get what instead?<br>
-- A Tesla?
+- A Tesla?<br>
-- Why?
+- Why?<br>
-- It has less environmental impact.
+- It has less environmental impact.<br>
-- We have a private jet!
+- We have a private jet!<br>
 - That's ok.
-Half of them have one too.
+Half of them have one too.<br>
-- Who?
+- Who?<br>
-- A group of celebrities I've been hanging out with.
+- A group of celebrities I've been hanging out with.<br>
-- What does that have anything to do with our car?
+- What does that have anything to do with our car?<br>
-- They are extremely environmentally conscious and I really want to fit in.
+- They are extremely environmentally conscious and I really want to fit in.<br>
-- Who are these celebrities?
+- Who are these celebrities?<br>
 - I can't tell you.
-You can't keep a secret.
+You can't keep a secret.<br>
-- They are celebrities; you are probably all over their instagram.
+- They are celebrities; you are probably all over their instagram.<br>
-- That's different.
+- That's different.<br>
-- You are not making sense at all.
+- You are not making sense at all.<br>
-- Please????
+- Please????<br>
 - Ugh.
-Alright; but just because you are the man I love, doesn't mean you can get away with it every time.
+Alright; but just because you are the man I love, doesn't mean you can get away with it every time.<br>
 - Promise.
 Promise.
-Just this once.
+Just this once. <br>
-- Ok.
+- Ok. <br>
-- Love you.
+- Love you.<br>
-- Love you too.
+- Love you too. <br>